ganboonhong/blog/content/posts/git/github-mergability.md

 ---
 title: "GitHub PR mergeability"
 description: "git-worktree can be very helpful when you want to work on another branch and leave current branch untouched"
-summary: "Have you ever been in a situation that, you're halfway to complete a feature and interrupted by an urgent ticket?
-You've modified tons of files and you need to put the modified files somewhere so that you can start working on the urgent ticket." # For the post in lists.
+summary: "Prevent PR that falied tests from accidentally merging into main branch by creating a Branch Protection Rule" # For the post in lists.
 date: "2020-03-26"
 author: "Ben"
 thumbnail: "/images/github/pr-merge-not-block.png"